Aayushch1212/devops/README.md

 for _ in range(2000000):
     pass
 ```
-Running 2 million iterations on every single Prometheus scrape (every 5s) pegged the CPU at ~100% continuously.
+Running 2 million iterations on every single Prometheus scrape pegged the CPU at ~100% continuously.

 **Fix:** Removed entirely.
 Moved all computation to a background thread with `time.sleep(1)` between readings.
 CPU dropped from ~100% to <5%.

+---

 ### Bug 2 — Memory Leak (CRITICAL)
 **Original:**